Essential Maintenance Tips for Heavy and Compact Equipment

 Keeping detailed records of maintenance activities is crucial.
 Document each service performed—including dates, actions taken, and any repairs made—to provide insights into the equipment's history.

 Rich data can assist in scheduling future maintenance and offer context during unexpected breakdowns.
-For example, companies that maintain logs of their equipment upkeep often achieve a 20% improvement in equipment lifespan.
+Companies that maintain logs of their equipment upkeep often achieve a 20% improvement in equipment lifespan.

 Operator Training and Awareness